JackCA/hypem/README.md

 ******

 ### Track ###
-All of the above methods return an array of `Hypem::Track`'s.
+All of the above methods return an Playlist object with an attribute `tracks` containing an array of `Hypem::Track`'s.
 A sample object inspect is as follows:

       #<Hypem::Track
         artist="Hot Chip"